 To prevent these accidents from happening, substation personnel has frequent trainings.
 However, trainings on a working equipment put human lives in danger just as the real operations do.
-There is a need for trainings which are close to real life operations yet which do not risk human lives.
+There is a demand for a training procedure which would be as close to the real life operations as possible, yet which wouldn't put human lives to risk.

-Advancement in Virtual Reality allows to make the next step to properly train the required skills while guaranteeing life safety to substation personnel.
+Advancements in Virtual Reality technology allow us to make the next step by properly training the required skills while guaranteeing life safety to substation personnel.

 Developing Substation in Virtual Reality

 What if there was a copy of real substation, made as 3D computer game?
 Then, in order to train personnel, it would be sufficient to put VR headset on the trainee, give him the list of all operations that need to be done, and let him train his professional skills with no risk for his life.

 This is the idea we had in mind, so together with OmniRoad company we started making this happen.
 The company was building the omni-directional treadmill and modelling 3D-objects, and our team was working on the software part of the project.